Is Filing For Bankruptcy in Quebec Different?

 You will also lose any unexpected earnings you make during bankruptcy (lotteries, etc.), as well as any GST credits and tax refunds.
 Of course, in addition to the monetary costs, you will also lose all of your non-exempt assets.

-How Long Will My Bankruptcy Show Up on my Credit Report?
+How Long Will My Bankruptcy Show Up On My Credit Report?

 This will depend on which credit bureau you’re with, but generally, the bankruptcy will stay on your credit report for about six years.
 Equifax keeps the first bankruptcy on file for at least 6 years and the second bankruptcy for a whopping 14 years.
 TransUnion is the same for the second bankruptcy, but a first bankruptcy might be kept up to 7 years.